SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 }
 ```

 Now update the **getPropertyPaneConfiguration()** method of the client-side web part, in order to support the choice selection in the property pane.
-Here follows the new implementation of the method.
+The following example shows the new implementation of the method.

 ```TS
   protected getPropertyPaneConfiguration(): IPropertyPaneConfiguration {